Magical Drop III: Release

 Magical Drop III was first released for the Neo Geo arcade system (MVS) in Japan by Data East on February 25, 1997, and later in North America by SNK on March.
 There are differences between the original Japanese version and English release, such as the removal of Japanese voice acting and rival opponents in adventure mode, among other changes.
 On March 21, an album containing music from the game was co-published in Japan by Scitron and Pony Canyon.
 It was also published in Japan for the Neo Geo home system (AES) on April 25.
 On June 20, the game was first ported to the Sega Saturn under the subtitle Toretate Zoukangou!.
 A North American localization under the title Magical Drop was showcased at E3 1997 and planned to be released by Koei, but it never released.
-The Saturn version version changes the speed and various other aspects of gameplay.
+The Saturn version changes the speed and various other aspects of gameplay.
 On October 30, the game was then ported to PlayStation under the subtitle Yokubari Tokudaigou!, which allows the player to choose between the Saturn's re-balanced version and a version more faithful to the original arcade iteration.
 In 1998, the Saturn version was re-released as part of the "Sakatore" budget line.

 A second PlayStation version titled Magical Drop III + Wonderful was first released in Japan on February 25, 1999, featuring the re-balanced gameplay from Yokubari Tokudaigou! and includes a port of Magical Drop Plus 1!.
 The game was also ported by Sakata SAS to Neo Geo Pocket Color as Magical Drop Pocket, first being released in Japan by Data East on June 24, then by SNK in North America on December 5 and later in Europe on March 4, 2000.
 On July 23, Magical Drop III + Wonderful was released in PAL regions by Swing!
 Entertainment as simply Magical Drop III.
 The game was ported by Conspiracy Entertainment to Game Boy Color as simply Magical Drop as well, first released in Europe by Swing!
 Entertainment on August 25 and later in North America by Classified Games on October 18.
 The GBC version does not include a CPU mode, and thus players only gain access to the full character roster by playing two-player mode.
 On December 22, a Microsoft Windows port based on Toretate Zoukangou! was released only in Japan by MediaKite Distribution.
 In 2001, Magical Drop III + Wonderful was re-released by Taito as a budget title.